FEUP-ESOF-2020-21/open-cx-t2g2-teamnamenotfound/README.md

 * [Marina Dias](https://github.com/marinuas)

 ## Product Vision
-In spite of the current situation, with Safe Meetings we want to be able to provide our users the best possible conferences reducing non attendees priority selection to future conferences.
+With Safe Meetings we want to be able to provide our users the best possible conferences, while assuring their health safety in physical meetings.

 ---
 ## Elevator Pitch